geboyr/csc5201_final/README.md

 10. Go into the folder using the command: cd csc5201_final

 10. Create a .env file (I like to use nano) and fill in the API keys you have.
 You’ll copy the contents of env-example.txt and fill it in with the appropriate API keys & passwords.
-You could probably use root/root for mysql root username & password, and my_user and user for mysql user and password.
-But get an OpenAI API key, and create your own longer keys for the various services.
+Default user/pw is root/root for mysql root username & password, and my_user and user for mysql user and password.
+(I would recommend changing those when you have a moment).
+But you'll also need to get an OpenAI API key, and create your own longer API keys for the various services.

 12. Then, you can run: docker compose up -–build